Dylan-JD/Trojanmap/REPORT.md

 ### 2.4.
 Step 3: CalculateShortestPath between two places
 #### 2.4.1.Detailed description
 ##### 1> Input and Return Value
 - Dijkstra: Given 2 locations, return the shortest path which is a list of id.
 Input: {std::string} location1_name: start, {std::string} location2_name: goal
 Return value: {std::vector<std::string>}: path

 - Bellman_Ford: Given 2 locations, return the shortest path which is a list of id.
 Input: {std::string} location1_name: start, {std::string} location2_name: goal
 Return value: {std::vector<std::string>}: path

 ##### 2> Boundary Conditions Check
 - Dijkstra:
 If the input name is invalid, the function returns an empty vector.

 - Bellman_Ford:
 If the input name is invalid, the function returns an empty vector.

 ##### 3> Implementation method
 - Dijkstra:
 1) Though GetID, get the id of starting point and ending point.
 2) initial the visited_map to keep every nodes' condition, the memo d to memrize the distance between each node and start node, the unvisited_map to keep all the   unvisited node, a queue to help iterate through the neighbor, a stack to find shortest path.
 3) push start point into the queue and start iterate all the points.
 4) get the front point of the queue and then iterate all of unvisited neighbor of this node.
 5) calculate the distance between this node and its parent node, then add the distance between its' parents and start point to get the new distance.
 6) For memo d
     -- if this key isn't initialized, use this distance to initialiaze.
     -- if this key is initialized.
         --- check if the new distance is less than the record, update it use new distance.
         --- if not, keep the record.
 7) find the node in unvisited map that has shortest distance between start point and itself.
 8) push this node into queue and update visited map and unvisited map.
 9) when finish iterating everynode, push the nodes in shortest path into stack through the record of their parent node id.
 10) then pop all the node from stack and push them into vector and return it.

 - Bellman_Ford:
 1) Though GetID, get the id of starting point and ending point.
 2) initial the visited_map to keep every nodes' condition, the memo d to memrize the distance between each node and start node, a queue to help iterate through the neighbor, a stack to find shortest path.
 3) iterate n-1 times to update every edges(can early stop).
 If the memo d isn't updated through one iteration, then stop the iterating.(using flag to check if d updating.
 4) push start point into the queue and start iterate all the points.
 5) get the front point of the queue and then iterate all of unvisited neighbor of this node.
 6) calculate the distance between this node and its parent node, then add the distance between its' parents and start point to get the new distance.
 7) (update edges)For memo d
     -- if this key isn't initialized, use this distance to initialiaze.
     -- if this key is initialized.
         --- check if the new distance is less than the record, update it use new distance.
         --- if not, keep the record.
 8) (early stop)check flag
     --if d is updated, then continue iterating
     --else d isn't updated, break.
 9) when finish relaxing every edges, push the nodes in shortest path into stack through the record of their parent node id.
 10) then pop all the node from stack and push them into vector and return it.

 #### 2.4.2.Time Complexity Analysis
 - Dijkstra:
     iterate ever node is O(n).
     in ever iteration, we need to iterate every neighbor and unvisited map.
-So, it would be O(n^2). push path into stack would be O(n) (the worse case). push path into vector would be O(n) (the worse case).
+So, it would be O(n^2).
+    push path into stack would be O(n) (the worse case).
+    push path into vector would be O(n) (the worse case).
     So, Finally the Complexity for Dijkstra is O(n^2).

 - Bellman_Ford:
-    iterate every edges is O(m) (the worse case). iterate ever node is O(n).
+    iterate every edges is O(m) (the worse case).
+    iterate ever node is O(n).
-    push path into stack would be O(n) (the worse case). push path into vector would be O(n) (the worse case).
+    push path into stack would be O(n) (the worse case).
+    push path into vector would be O(n) (the worse case).
     So, Finally the Complexity for Dijkstra is O(m*n).

 #### 2.4.3.Time Spent
 If I choose Ralphs as my starting point, Chick-fil-A as my ending point.
 - Dijkstra:
 Time taken by function: 1031 ms

 - Bellman_Ford:
 Time taken by function: 11674 ms

 ### 2.5.
 Step 5: Cycle Detection
 #### 2.5.1.Detailed description
 ##### 1> Input and Return Value
 - inSquare:
 Input: {std::string} id: location id
-       {std::vector<double>} square: four vertexes of the square area Return value: {bool}: in square or not
+       {std::vector<double>} square: four vertexes of the square area
+Return value: {bool}: in square or not

 - GetSubgraph:
-Input: {std::vector<double>} square         : four vertexes of the square area Return value: {std::vector<std::string>} subgraph  : list of location ids in the square
+Input: {std::vector<double>} square: four vertexes of the square area
+Return value: {std::vector<std::string>} subgraph  : list of location ids in the square

 - CycleDetection:
 Input: {std::vector<std::string>} subgraph: list of location ids in the square.
        {std::vector<double>} square: four vertexes of the square area.
 Return value: {bool}: whether there is a cycle or not.

 - CycleDetection_Helper:
 Input: {std::string} node_id: the id of input node(in subgraph).
        {std::string} parent_id: the id of input node's parent.
        {std::vector<double>} square: four vertexes of the square area.
-       {std::unordered_map<std::string, bool> } visited: the memo to store whether the node has been visited Return value: {bool}: whether there is a cycle or not.
+       {std::unordered_map<std::string, bool> } visited: the memo to store whether the node has been visited
+Return value: {bool}: whether there is a cycle or not.

 ##### 2> Boundary Conditions Check
 If the square input is invaild which means (square[1] < square[0] || square[2] < square[3]), then return false.

 ##### 3> Implementation method
 a.
 First I implement three helper function